By: Marilyn L. Davis

 Stinking Thinking is Everywhere

-But what is Stinking Thinking that gets us in trouble, causes us to view the world through a distorted lens, or just doesn’t make sense when we analyze the thoughts?
+But what are the types of Stinking Thinking that get us in trouble, causes us to view the world through a distorted lens, or just doesn’t make sense when we analyze the thoughts?

 8 Types of Stinking Thinking